 "The original court case began in 2009 and ended in 2011.
 Unfortunately, due to physical and emotional safety concerns that I had, the matter returned to court in 2013.
 It stopped and then started again in 2015 and lasted for a year.
 It took me some time to accept that I had to go through the family courts again, but I have now learnt to accept that no matter how hard things get and how difficult the battle is, it is worth fighting for the safety of our children.

-You can find out more about how Laura set Mums in Need up from this Unison article.
+You can find out more about how Laura set up Mums In Need from this Unison article.

 In 2019, Laura was nominated for Stylist's Remarkable Woman of the Year Award.
 You can read more about this here.